Rahwik/V_O_A/README.md

 ## Conclusion

-Jarvis Voice Assistant provides a convenient and interactive way to perform various tasks using voice commands.
+Voice Operatd Assistant provides a convenient and interactive way to perform various tasks using voice commands.
 With its versatile functionality and easy-to-use interface, it enhances user experience and productivity.